RocketChat/Rocket.Chat.RaspberryPi/CONTRIB/monitor_and_control_anything_anywhere_with_hubot/README.md

 #####  Next steps
 It is an open world of possibilities, limited only by your imagination.

 For me personally, it is an intermediate step in integrating my on-board Raspberry Pi camera with Rocket.Chat.
 I'll be writing up a bot that takes a command similar to `bot snappix`  and shell out to take and post a picture to the channel.
-So remote monitoring of a room at home, from my cellphone, on-demand will become a breeze.
+So remote monitoring of a room at home, anywhere from my mobile phone, will become a breeze.